Side Effects of Eating Chocolate, According to Science

 There are very few sweets you can feel as good about eating as dark chocolate.
 The confection is low in sugar (as long as you buy a bar that's more than 70% cacao), contains healthy fats that will actually satisfy you, and is rich in beneficial compounds like antioxidants.

 Since a nightly square of chocolate is a common habit, you may be wondering what eating this sweet can do to your body—are its benefits as healthy as you think?

 We combed through studies and looked at the evidence to support chocolate's science-backed benefits.
-Read on, and for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+Read on, and for more on how to eat healthy, don't miss Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 You may fend off weight gain

 One particular type of antioxidant in cocoa, a flavanol known as oligomeric procyanidins (PCs), has been found to prevent laboratory mice from gaining excess weight, according to a study published in the Journal of Agricultural & Food Chemistry.
 To get the flavanol benefits, you have to opt for dark chocolate.
 These plant-based nutrients are found in the cacao solids, which are more prevalent in darker bars than milk chocolate bars that contain more sugar and milk.
 Because this study was done in animals, we can't necessarily draw the same conclusions for humans; however, we do know that reducing your calorie intake will definitely help you lose weight.
 So if you replace your nightly ice cream habit with a lower-calorie square of dark chocolate, you can promote weight loss.

 Just remember—too much of anything can lead to weight gain, so be aware of portion control!
 Stick to the serving size.